5 Artists Talk About Itzchak Tarkay’s Influence on Their Work

 Throughout his career, Tarkay offered support to many up-and-coming artists, particularly in Israel where he shared studio space with several younger artists.
 Tarkay never hesitated to play the role of teacher, friend, or contemporary and, when he unexpectedly passed in 2012, his loss was deeply felt by the generation of colleagues he left behind.

-In celebration of the new Tarkay Collection in Park West’s Spring Sale, here are five contemporary artists sharing their experiences with Tarkay.
+Here are five contemporary artists sharing their experiences with Tarkay.

 I had a long relationship with Tarkay.
 I met him when I was 21 years old for the first time.
 I was very fortunate to paint close to him for a few years.
 We had our studios in the same building, and I saw him every morning, either going to his studio, or him coming to my studio.

 He was a great man, and I loved him very much.
 In his life, he was very optimistic and colorful… a very happy person.
 He always reflected good feelings and took care of people around him, always helping.

 He influenced me a lot with his stories, with his paintings, and with his visits.
 I would get ready all day, knowing that, in an hour or two, Tarkay would soon come up to my studio, he would see my paintings, and he would start talking about my paintings and his own life.

 Itzchak Tarkay is one of the most significant painters and a wonderful person, whom I was lucky to know personally.
 He was a friend and a mentor for me and influenced my work and my artistic path immensely.

 In his last few years, we met rather frequently, almost on a daily basis.
 Our workshops were located in the same building in Netzer Sireni Kibbutz, not far from Tel Aviv.